sanskrit/raw_etexts_english/blogs/manasataramgini/2005-04-19_the-location-of-vijayanagara.md

 +++
-title = "The location ofxa0Vijayanagara"
+title = "The location of Vijayanagara"

 +++
 The location of Vijayanagara [![Posted by